Deployments

 To manually set variables, enter the variable name and value.

 To reference variables, set the variable name, reference type, and referenced value for each variable.
 The following variables can be referenced: PodIP (pod IP address), PodName (pod name), and Secret.
-For details about how to create a secret reference, see Secrets.
+For details about how to reference a secret, see Secrets.

 - Health Check: Container health can be checked regularly when the container is running.
 For details about how to configure health checks, see Setting Health Check Parameters.